Courses and Curriculum

-PH 524 Cardiovascular Epidemiology (1)- Offered Spring Quarter
+PH 524 Cardiovascular Epidemiology (1)- Offered Winter Quarter

 The course will cover selected topics in cardiovascular disease with critical analysis of the current epidemiologic literature.
 Students will have the opportunity to study methodological issues, contemporary findings and recommendations for future research.